nitinrajput1997/PDCP/README.md

 1. Prevent Eavesdropping - TO counter this we use PDCP Ciphering.

 2. Data Origin - To verify data is originated from right source for this purpose it performs Integrity Protection.

+#### Routing and Duplicating of Split-Bearer

+Suppose multiple cell are connected to the User-Equipment then in this case we use split and duplicate the data so as to maintain the performance of services.

+#### In-Sequence Delivery
+In this , we provide the sequence number to each packets and also stores the PDU's in the buffer until all the previous PDU's is recieved.